BlaineDev/431-classes-2022/class24/README.md

 5. Everything in the 431 Fall 2022 Dr Love and Students Shared Drive folder will remain where it is until 2023-02-01.
 6. Everything on Github including the Course Notes will remain where it is until 2023-06-01.
 7. I didn't manage to [get back to the movies data in a meaningful way](https://github.com/THOMASELOVE/431-classes-2022/tree/main/movies), but I did build a new data set (including your responses on Minute Papers) and I will use these data meaningfully in 432.
 Sorry.
+8. Campuswire and TA office hours end December 12.
+9. Dr. Love will not be available to answer emails or address other issues from December 21 through January 3.
-8. After today, when Dr. Love has information for you, he will post it to the [post-class page](https://github.com/THOMASELOVE/431-classes-2022/tree/main/postclass).
+10. After today, when I have information for all of you, I will post it to the [post-class page](https://github.com/THOMASELOVE/431-classes-2022/tree/main/postclass).
 What's there now is a description of what we'll be doing in 432 and in 500 (and see below), but more will appear.

 ## Remaining Tasks (other than Project B)